Alignment Knowledge Distillation for Online Streaming Attention-based Speech Recognition: Conclusions

 \section{Conclusions}

-In this article, we have proposed CTC synchronous training (CTC-ST), a self-distillation method for input-output alignment knowledge to improve the performance of streaming AED models.
+In this article, we have proposed CTC synchronous training (CTC-ST), a self-distillation method for knowledge in input-output alignment to improve the performance of streaming AED models.
 Specifically, we distill knowledge of token boundary positions from a CTC model to a MoChA model, both of which share an encoder and are trained jointly.
 The proposed method forces MoChA to generate tokens in positions similar to those predicted by CTC, by synchronizing both sets of token boundaries during training.
-Experimental evaluations on four benchmark datasets demonstrated that the proposed method significantly improved MoChA in terms of both the accuracy and the emission latency, especially for long-form and noisy utterances.
-We also compared the proposed method with methods of alignment distillation from an external hybrid ASR system and achieved a similar tradeoff of the accuracy and latency without any external alignments.
-Finally, we showed that MoChA can achieve performance comparable to that of RNN-T.
+Experimental evaluations on four benchmark datasets demonstrated that the proposed method significantly improved MoChA in terms of both the recognition accuracy and the emission latency, especially for long-form and noisy utterances.
+We also compared the proposed method with methods of alignment knowledge distillation from an external hybrid ASR system and achieved a similar tradeoff of the accuracy and latency without any external alignments.
+Finally, we showed that MoChA can achieve comparable recognition accuracy, lower emission latency, and faster inference speed compared to RNN-T.

+In future work, we would like to further reduce the gap in recognition accuracy between RNN-T and MoChA in very long utterances.
+Reducing flicker of MoChA by selecting stable partial hypotheses that do not change in the subsequent prefix expansion, which were studied for incremental systems~\cite{fugen2009system,mcgraw2012estimating,selfridge2011stability,nguyen2020low,liu2020,nguyen2020super} and RNN-T~\cite{shangguan2020}, is also an interesting research direction.

 \ifCLASSOPTIONcaptionsoff

 \fi